 Sometimes, you may feel like everyone else is doing much better than you are—that you're not as smart as you used to be, or as smart as you think you should be.
 You might even wonder if you hit your peak in high school...and never will again.
 But take heart: you can change this narrative.
 Know that many students have been in your shoes and can relate to these feelings.

 Where you now stand in academics can improve—when you put the effort in.
 Take it from me, your grades by the end of the term can change (a lot!) for the better.

 Here are a few ways to push forward that I personally find helpful:

 - Aim for the best while being prepared for the worst

 - Avoid being so hard on yourself when you don't meet your previous standards, but continue to work hard and use the feedback to see what you can change

 - Reframe all feedback (beyond just grades) as learning experiences, so that you can better approach similar challenges next time

-- Talk to others—they may be going through experiences similar to yours
+- Talk to others—your classmates, fellow club members, even UBC Reddit commenters.
+They may be going through experiences similar to yours